Notavatarkorra/notavatarkorra.github.io/launching in tech paper.md

 when they started one kin is when he decided he was leaving wallstreet and didn't leave till4 yers later started saving money and capital during that time

+they are backed by mastercard
+start path you get so big you can no longer innovate no longer beaocratic aqquisitive strategty to help renergize them but thats too expsensive when the company is a unicorn what if they can identify unicorn companies early on and give them capital and then aqquire them before they get too big hypergrowth company strong aqquisition targets

+mastercard is positioning them visa and jp morgan starting to doit this is a valuable source of capital because you still own your company, angel investors